dcdpr/did-btc1/chapters/Update-Beacons.md

 #### Broadcast DID Update Attestation

 This algorithm is called from [Update], step 8, if the Beacon being used is of the type SingletonBeacon.
-A Content Identifier, `cid`, for the DID Update Payload the DID controller wishes to broadcast and a `beacon` object are passed into the algorithm.
+A ::Content Identifier::, `cid`, for the ::DID Update Payload:: the DID controller wishes to broadcast and a `beacon` object are passed into the algorithm.
 The Beacon constructs a Bitcoin transaction that spends from the Beacon address to a transaction output of the format `[OP_RETURN, OP_PUSH32, cid]` and broadcasts this to the Bitcoin network.